Foxtel Now - The Streaming Option for Premium TV

 The Biggest Shows on Television

 Foxtel Now is home to an extensive library of HBO originals with complete seasons available to stream anytime.
 This includes iconic shows such as Game of Thrones and Westworld, as well as award-winning dramas such as Big Little Lies, Watchmen, Succession, and Chernobyl.
-In addition, Foxtel Now also opens up access to the many highly acclaimed Foxtel originals, including Wentworth, Secret City, Picnic At Hanging Rock, the more recent Lambs of God, the award-winning Mr Inbetween, Tim Minchin’s Upright and many more.
+In addition, Foxtel Now also opens up access to the many highly acclaimed Foxtel originals, including Wentworth, Secret City, Picnic At Hanging Rock, the award-winning Mr Inbetween, Tim Minchin’s Upright and many more.

 Other notable shows that you can stream on Foxtel Now include some of AMC’s hit shows like The Walking Dead and its spin-off, Fear the Walking Dead.
 If you choose to subscribe to the Drama pack, you also get access to the best of UK drama such as MotherFatherSon, The Victim and Les Miserables, among many others.